grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 **Note:**

+Since the policy tree is a single resource, applying it will overwrite a policy tree created through any other means.

-You cannot edit resources provisioned from Terraform from the UI.
+By default, you cannot edit resources provisioned from Terraform from the UI.
 This ensures that your alerting stack always stays in sync with your code.

 5. Click **Test** to verify that the notification point is working correctly.